nrd26/nrd26/README.md

 - ✍️ In addition to my technical pursuits, I channel my creativity through songwriting, crafting captivating fiction pieces, and sharing insightful tech articles.
 Furthermore, I have a knack for teaching and imparting knowledge, offering piano lessons to eager learners.
 - 📫 How to reach me: nihaldias261@gmail.com
 - ⚡ Fun fact: I learnt how to speak Japanese just by watching anime :)
 - 💻 Want to learn more about me?
-Check out my website: diasnihal.netlify.app
+Check out my website: https://diasnihal.netlify.app
 - 📕 While you're at it, check out my blog too: https://nihaldias.medium.com

 <br>